 Pharmacy Research Day

-Pharmacy Innovation Research Day is held annually during Pharmacist Awareness Month (PAM) in March, and celebrates advancements in healthcare collaboration, drug discovery and delivery, health outcomes and teaching and learning research in pharmacy.
+Pharmacy Research Day celebrates advancements in healthcare collaboration, drug discovery and delivery, health outcomes and teaching and learning research in pharmacy.

 The day includes a keynote address, a poster competition and mini presentations.

 2020 Agenda: Friday, Nov.
 27

 This year we've scheduled Pharmacy Research Day, Friday, November 27th, 2020, to coincide with Memorial's university-wide Research Week, Nov.
 23-27, 2020.
 All activities for research day will take place online.
 Undergraduate students, graduate students, and pharmacy residents involved in research activities in the last academic year are requested to take part in the research poster competition and mini-presentation.
 Judging panels will evaluate all posters remotely, and winners may be selected for one of several awards.

 12:00 – 1:00: Keynote address